LinuxUser255/ScamBait/Issues/errors.md

-# Attempting to click the report user three dot elipsies and submit
+# Attempting to click the `More` button on a user's profile

 couldn't click the report user buttons.
 I didn't get the regex xpath selection quite right.